-The Search for the Lost Dutchman’s Goldmine is a half day powerful business simulation, which focuses on developing enabling behaviours in the areas of strategy, implementation, risk taking, decision making, trust on leadership and collaboration.
+The Search for The Lost Dutchman’s Gold Mine is a half day powerful business simulation, which focuses on developing enabling behaviors in the areas of strategy, implementation, risk taking, decision making, trust on leadership and collaboration.
 This workshop is a great way to help build high performance teams.

 In a simulated environment, the teams have to go to the mountains of Arizona to mine Gold and come back on a 20 day journey.
 Based on how good they are in implementing some key business skills, teams will be able to mine more Gold for the organization.

-The behaviours which they display and demonstrate in a simulated environment is directly proportionate to the amount of gold or goals they will achieve for the organization.
+The behaviors which they display and demonstrate in a simulated environment is directly proportionate to the amount of gold or goals they will achieve for the organization.